24-S1-2-C-Moral-Decisions/LandingSite/Meeting/Client/2024-03-06/MeetingMinutes.md

 Modification of SoW | Client | Tech stack, interaction between AI and user |

 <!--
-用尽办法吸引用户点击，写问卷
+Use all means to attract user clicks, write questionnaires

-1. 用一个事迹的问题
+1. Use a story-based question
 2. Save zone ->
-优势于竟品：AI summary，可视化
+   Superior to competitors: AI summary, visualization

-两个web的关联，
+The relationship between the two webs,

-响应式，移动端，多语言
+Responsive, mobile end, multilingual

-server，surver data， code，Survey, AI Molde
+server, survey data, code, Survey, AI Model

 -->

 ## Other Notes & Information